Interns are invited to join us from March until November

 - A strong interest in local, sustainable food

-- Previous work experience/education in agriculture is preferred
+- Previous work experience/education in agriculture is preferred but not required

 - Positive and inquisitive